leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 In our original problem, we want to calculate one set of metrics for each month, a total of 12 months.
 An easy way to solve this is to assign one worker and have it work out all 12 metrics.
 If each month takes about one min to calculate, it will take 12 mins.

 We can agree this is way too slow.
-In Go, we can use concurrently programming to dedicate 12 workers (fan-out) and each worker can calculate one of the 12 month's metrics.
+In Go, we can use concurrent programming to dedicate 12 workers (fan-out) and each worker can calculate one of the 12 month's metrics.

 Once all 12 workers finish their calculation, we could regroup their data (fan-in).
-All the communication between them is done through Channels.
+Before implementing this pattern, we need to understand channels since all communications between Goroutines is done through Channels.

 ## Channels

-Channel facilitates all the communication between Gorountinues.
+Channel facilitates all the communication between Goroutines.
 A few key ideas are very important to understand about channels.

 - Sending and receiving of a channel is blocking
 - You cannot send to a closed channel
 - You can receive from a closed channel via `comma ok`
 - It is ok to have an unequal amount of senders and receivers if they are within a goroutine
-- `range` will only not stop receiving util channel is closed
+- `range` will stop receiving only when that channel is closed

-These are rather confusing at first, but it will make more sense through the following examples.
+These are rather confusing at first, but it will make more sense through these examples.

 #### - Sending and receiving of a channel is blocking

 It is very common to see error messages like _fatal error: all goroutines are asleep - deadlock!_.
-And this is always caused by either trying to send to the channel without a receiver or visa versa.
+This is caused by sending to the channel without a receiver or visa versa.

+In the program below, `c` is a channel that takes type `int`.
+We are sending `0` to that channel, and hoping to get it to print with `fmt.Println(<-c)`.
+It will cause an error _deaklock!_ because `c <- 0` is a sender, and sending to a channel blocks the program.
+The program will wait at line for a receiver.

 ```go
 func main() {